Rempstone Stone Circle: Location

-Rempstone Stone Circle is positioned at the national grid reference 39940821.
+Rempstone Stone Circle is at national grid reference 39940821.

 The incomplete stone circle lies in a dense wood just to the south of the B3351 road, 4 km east of Corfe Castle and 5 km west of Studland.
 It is located at the foot of Nine Barrows Down, at a height of 278 feet above sea level.
 It is 0.5 mile south of Rempstone Lodge.
 As with the Nine Stones at Winterbourne Abbas, the Rempstone Stone Circle is located in a valley.

 The land on which the site sits is privately owned, and is accorded legal protection under the Ancient Monuments and Archaeological Areas Act 1979.

 Context

-While the transition from the Early Neolithic to the Late Neolithic—which took place with the transition from the fourth to the third millennium BC—witnessed much economic and technological continuity, it also saw a considerable change in the style of monuments erected, particularly in southern and eastern England.
+While the transition from the Early Neolithic to the Late Neolithic witnessed much economic and technological continuity, it also saw a considerable change in the style of monuments erected, particularly in southern and eastern England.
 By 3000 BC, the long barrows, causewayed enclosures, and cursuses which had predominated in the Early Neolithic had ceased being built, and were instead replaced by circular monuments of various kinds.
-These include earthen henges, timber circles, and stone circles.
+These include earthen henges, timber circles and stone circles.
 These latter circles are found in most areas of Britain where stone is available, with the exception of the island's south-eastern corner.
 They are most densely concentrated in south-western Britain and on the north-eastern horn of Scotland, near Aberdeen.
 The tradition of their construction may have lasted for 2,400 years, from 3300 to 900 BC, with the major phase of building taking place between 3000 and 1,300 BC.

 These stone circles typically show very little evidence of human visitation during the period immediately following their creation.
 This suggests that they were not sites used for rituals that left archaeologically visible evidence, and may have been deliberately left as "silent and empty monuments".
 The archaeologist Mike Parker Pearson suggested that in Neolithic Britain, stone was associated with the dead and wood with the living.
 Other archaeologists have suggested that the stone might not represent ancestors, but rather other supernatural entities, such as deities.